neomatrix369/awesome-ai-ml-dl/examples/nlp-java-jvm/README.md

 **Go to [the previous folder](../nlp-java-jvm) to find the below scripts.**

 - [runInDocker.sh](./runInDocker.sh) - runs the container and brings you to the command prompt inside the container
-- [Dockerfile](./Dockerfile): a dockerfile script to help build a docker image of NLP Java/JVM in an isolated environment with the necessary dependencies.
+- [Base Dockerfile](./images/base/Dockerfile) | [Java Dockerfile](./images/java/Dockerfile): Dockerfile scripts to help build the base and language (i.e. java) specific docker image of NLP Java/JVM in an isolated environment with the necessary dependencies.
+- [images folder](./images) - provided with scripts to build and the scripts included into the container for the base image and language (i.e. java) specific docker image
-- [buildDockerImage.sh](./buildDockerImage.sh): build the docker image takes under 5 minutes to finish on a decent connection
+- [buildDockerImage.sh](./buildDockerImage.sh): build the docker base and language (i.e. java) specific image takes under 5 minutes to finish on a decent connection
-- [push-nlp-java-docker-image-to-hub.sh](./push-nlp-java-docker-image-to-hub.sh) - push pre-built docker image to docker hub (please pass in your own Docker username and later on enter Docker login details, see usage below)
+- [push-nlp-java-docker-image-to-hub.sh](./push-nlp-java-docker-image-to-hub.sh) - push pre-built docker images to docker hub (please pass in your own Docker username and later on enter Docker login details, see usage below)
 - [removeUnusedContainersAndImages.sh](./removeUnusedContainersAndImages.sh) - a housekeeping script to remove dangling images and terminated containers (helps save some diskspace)

 ## Usage